edelstone/tints-and-shades/README.md

 It's best used when you already have a base color palette but would like complimentary colors for gradients, borders, backgrounds, shadows or other elements.

 ## Why 10% increments?
 That’s the standard I developed for [my design process at Texas State University](http://www.styleguide.txstate.edu/colors/template.html) and in other projects.
-I think choosing colors based on a flat percentage is a clean, reproducible way to augment brand palettes and produce designs with depth.
+I think choosing tints and shades based on a flat percentage is a clean, reproducible way to augment brand palettes and produce designs with depth.

 ## Calculation Method
 The given hex color is first converted to RGB.
 Then each component of the RGB color has the following calculation performed on it, respectively.